-- 5. The facility shall provide each child with adequate and nutritious food. - 6.
+- 4. The facility shall not allow a child's outside employment, chores, or extracurricular activities to interfere with the child's time for school, sleep, family visits, or treatment plan activities. - 5.
+The facility shall provide each child with adequate and nutritious food. - 6.
 The facility shall ensure that each child has sufficient sleep for their age and physical condition. - 7.
 The facility shall instruct each child in good grooming and personal hygiene habits. - 8.
-The facility shall ensure each child is provided with their own clothing that is clean, well fitting, seasonal, and appropriate to age and gender, unless otherwise directed by a physician. - 9.
+The facility shall ensure that each child is provided with their own clothing that is clean, well fitting, seasonal, and appropriate to age and gender, unless otherwise directed by a physician. - 9.
 The facility shall ensure each child in care is provided with opportunities for regular recreational activities and exercise. - 10.
-The facility shall provide activities and equipment that are age appropriate to the children in their care. - 11.
-The facility shall monitor and time limit the use of television, videos, computer games, and other screen time activities.
+The facility shall provide activities and equipment that are age-appropriate to the children in their care. - 11.
+The facility shall monitor, and time limit the use of television, videos, computer games, and other screen time activities.

 - 1. The grounds of the facility shall be kept clean and free of safety hazards. - 2.
-The facility shall provide sufficient outdoor recreation space for age appropriate physical activities. - 3.
+The facility shall provide sufficient outdoor recreation space for age-appropriate physical activities. - 3.
 Swimming pools shall be inspected and approved annually by the Arkansas Department of Health.